 Ex-Mayor William S. Stokley was appointed Public Safety Director by Mayor Fitler on April 4, 1887 and promptly began weeding out the city of vice and crime.
 He particularly affected the police department.

 William Charlton returned home from Florida on Saturday, April 23, 1887.
 Stokley's crusade apparently upset Charlton.
 Just before 11 a.m. on April 26th, Charlton dashed into a City Hall reception room where Stokley was finishing receiving morning briefs from police district lieutenant commanders.
-Charlton, wearing a top hat and carrying a heavy gold-headed cane, yelled, "Where is ex-Mayor Stokely?
+Charlton, wearing a top hat and carrying a heavy gold-headed cane, yelled, "Where is ex-Mayor Stokley?
 Fetch him out; I want to kill him!"
-It was quite a scene and the lieutenants, knowing that Charlton had become increasingly mentally ill, took him to his carriage where an attendant drove him home.
+It was quite a scene and Lieutenant E. M. Lyons, knowing that Charlton had become increasingly mentally ill, took him to his carriage where an attendant drove him home.
 He was described as being "demonstrative."
 Charlton's political and public career was brought to an embarrassing end.